 I’m also motivated in my work by a passion for authenticity in communication.
-The thing I most long for in relationships of all kinds is the space and capacity to show up as I really am.
+The thing I most long for in relationships of all kinds is the space and ability to show up as I really am.
 And I love it when other people are real, when they show up with less pretence, when the truth of things is more apparent.
 I’m inspired by those who are able to say “Here I am – this is what I’ve got.”

-Over the past 18 years, I’ve worked with thousands of people from a range of backgrounds on topics like non-violent communication, writing, networking, public speaking and presentation skills.
+Over the past 22 years, I’ve worked with thousands of people from a range of backgrounds on topics like non-violent communication, writing, networking, public speaking and presentation skills.